Informatica: History

-On 29 April 1999, its Initial public offering on the NASDAQ stock exchange listed its shares under the stock symbol INFA.
+Informatica was founded in 1993 by Gaurav Dhillon and Diaz Nesamoney.
+On 29 April 1999, its initial public offering on the Nasdaq stock exchange listed its shares under the stock symbol INFA.

-On 7 April 2015, Permira and Canada Pension Plan Investment Board announced that a company controlled by the Permira funds and CPPIB would acquire Informatica for approximately US$5.3 billion.
+In April 2015, Permira and CPP Investments announced that a company controlled by their funds would acquire Informatica for approximately US$5.3 billion; this transaction was completed four months later, receiving investment from Microsoft and Salesforce Ventures as part of the deal.

-On 6 August 2015, the acquisition was completed and Microsoft and Salesforce Ventures invested in the company as part of the deal.
-The company's stock ceased trading on the NASDAQ under the ticker symbol INFA effective on the same date.
+On August 6 2015, its stock ceased trading on the Nasdaq.
 On 27 October 2021, Informatica again became publicly traded with the INFA stock symbol, this time listed on the NYSE, opening at $27.55 per share.

+In November 2023, five months after acquiring Privitar, a data management tool, the firm announced a restructuring plan to focus on its cloud offerings.
+It permanently laid off 10% of its workforce and reduced its office space.

+In April 2024, the Wall Street Journal reported that Salesforce was in advanced talks to acquire Informatica at a price below its $11 billion market capitalization at the time; the deal was eventually abandoned.

+In May 2025, it was reported that the firm would be acquired by Salesforce for $8 billion. subject to regulatory approval.
+In November, it was announced that the acquisition had been completed.

 Products

 Informatica's product portfolio is focused on data integration: extract, transform, load, information lifecycle management, business-to-business data exchange, cloud computing integration, complex event processing, data masking, data quality, data replication, data virtualization, master data management, ultra messaging, and data governance.
 These components form a toolset for establishing and maintaining data warehouses.
 It has over 9,500 customers.

 In 2006, Informatica announced a "cloud business".
+In 2023 it announced an AI-powered data management tool and began to fully transition to cloud-based offerings.